-The Global Access Program (GAP) serves as a change-agent for students and corporations alike.
+The Global Access Program (GAP) serves as a change-agent for students and corporations alike, as well as foreign nations through enhanced economic development.
 This six-month mandatory field study project pairs teams of final year Fully Employed MBA students with international technology companies.
+It is the capstone experience for the program.
 Each team is tasked with researching the potential for new foreign market penetration on behalf of its client.
-The new market entry strategy s backed with a tremendous amount of primary and secondary research.
+The new market entry strategy is backed with a tremendous amount of primary and secondary research.
 The average team conducts more than 100 first-person interviews with key stakeholders in the new marketplace.
 Over the six months, students work closely with top management to identify market drivers, limitations and opportunities.
-The teams ultimately develop an investment-quality business plan, present their findings before a panel of experts, and give their client the data and confidence to make the optimal decision.
+The teams ultimately develop an investment-quality business plan, present their findings before a panel of experts, and then present their client with the data and confidence to make the optimal decision.